 Campaigns such as this website and messages to the community educate how to identify and respond to phishing messages.

-As a part of our Written Information Security Program (WISP); Labouré College provides Information Security training to all employees distributed by Proofpoint, Inc. Each month, users are assigned a 10-15 minute security training module, completed of these modules is required before their due date.
+As a part of our Written Information Security Program (WISP); Labouré College provides Information Security training to all employees distributed by Proofpoint, Inc. Each month, users are assigned a 10-15 minute security training module, completion of these modules is required before their due date.

 How Can I Protect Myself?

 Be suspicious of any unsolicited email, especially those that ask for sensitive information, have spelling mistakes, or have attachments.
 If you are unsure, visit the company or organization’s website directly and use the contact information posted there to contact someone that can assist you.
-Phishing attacks damage these brands reputations and make it harder for the average internet user to distinguish between real emails and scams.
+Phishing attacks damage these brands' reputations and make it harder for the average internet user to distinguish between real emails and scams.
 Do not trust the contact information within the potential phishing email or click any links or attachments.
 Ensure a link will take you where it say's it will by hovering your mouse over the link.
 If the address shown doesn't match up with the link name it is most likely a phishing attempt.

 Also keep in mind that approximately a third of phishing attacks happen through social media sites like Facebook without emails being involved.
 Common phishing scams include: E-cards, Travel Itineraries, Coupons or Advertisements, Delivery Receipts and Error Notices.